Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: increased reserve ammo from 150 to 300
 * Upgraded: increased reserve ammo from 225 to 450

+### FG42
+* Ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip
+* Upgraded: decreased reserve ammo from 400 to 384

 ### G11
 * Unupgraded: increased reserve ammo from 144 to 192
 * Upgraded: increased reserve ammo from 288 to 384